-A woman has 2 ovaries.
-The ovaries are found on each side of the uterus, just below
+Females have two ovaries.
+They are found on each side of the uterus, just below the

-the opening of the fallopian tubes.
-These are the tubes that extend from the uterus
+opening of the fallopian tubes.
+These are the tubes that extend from the uterus to

 The ovaries contain the egg cells needed for reproduction.
 They also make the hormones,

 estrogen and progesterone.
 These affect many of the female characteristics and reproductive

 functions.
 Estrogens also play a big role in bone health and strength.
 The levels

 of estrogen and progesterone are controlled by certain hormones made by the hypothalamus

 A male has two testes.
 These oval-shaped organs hang suspended in a pouch of skin

 The testes are where sperm is made.
 They also make testosterone and other hormones.